JuliaLang/julia/doc/src/manual/arrays.md

 Callees must make explicit copies to ensure that they don't modify inputs that they don't intend to change.
-Many non- mutating functions are implemented by calling a function of the same name with an added `!` at the end on an explicit copy of the input, and returning that copy.
+Many non- mutating functions are implemented by calling a function of the same name with an added `!` at the end on an explicit copy of the input and returning that copy.

 ## Basic Functions